 Student Learner Outcome Maps to Core Objective Assessed via this Assignment 1.
 Explain the origin and Critical thinking and Exams and participation development of communication skills assignments constitutional democracy in the United States.
-2. Demonstrate knowledge of Critical thinking and Exams and participation the federal system communication skills assignment s Describe separation of powers Critical thinking and Exams and participation and checks and balances in communication skills assignment s both theory and practice
+2. Demonstrate knowledge of Critical thinking and Exams and participation the federal system communication skills assignment s

-Demonstrate knowledge of the legislative, executive, and judicial branches of the federal Personal responsibility, critical thinking, and communication skills Exams and participation assignments and position paper government Evaluate the role of public Social and personal Topic assignment and position opinion, interest groups, and responsibility and paper political parties in the political communication skills system.
+Describe separation of powers Critical thinking and Exams and participation and checks and balances in communication skills assignment s both theory and practice Demonstrate knowledge of the Personal responsibility, critical Exams and participation legislative, executive, and thinking, and communication assignments and position paper judicial branches of the federal skills government Evaluate the role of public Social and personal Topic assignment and position opinion, interest groups, and responsibility and paper political parties in the political communication skills system.